xXG0DLessXx/poe-telegram-bot/README.md

    - `POE_COOKIE` - Your poe.com "p-b" cookie obtained from your browser's developer tools.
    - `DEFAULT_MODEL` - (OPTIONAL) Allows setting a default model to be used when starting the bot.
 Default if not set, is "capybara" also known as Sage.
    - `POE_HEADERS` - (OPTIONAL) Sets the headers used for the browser agent (Lowers chance of getting banned if you use the headers of your own browser).
 You can get them [here](https://headers.uniqueostrich18.repl.co/).
+   - `ALLOWED_USERS` - (OPTIONAL) Comma-separated list of allowed Telegram user IDs.
+If specified, only these users will be allowed to use the bot.
+If not specified, all users will be allowed.
+   - `ALLOWED_CHATS` - (OPTIONAL) Comma-separated list of allowed Telegram chat IDs.
+If specified, the bot can be used by anyone in these chats.
+If not specified, the bot can be used by anyone in any chat.
 ### Example .env
 ```
 BOT_TOKEN=<YOUR TELEGRAM TOKEN>